What is Theosis?

 What it isn't

 Theosis is not pantheism.
-The creator-creature distinction is preserved at the level of essence; the participation is in the energies; the saint does not become the God whom God himself is.
-It is also not the same as the Hindu mokṣa of Advaita Vedānta, although perennialist readings sometimes assimilate the two: mokṣa is the recognition that ātman is brahman, identity at the level of being; theosis preserves the creator-creature distinction and locates the unity at the level of operation.
-The two doctrines describe formally different structures, however close their phenomenological reports occasionally seem.
-Theosis is also not a single mystical event — the patristic literature describes it as a process, beginning in baptism, deepening through liturgical and sacramental life, advanced by ascetic and prayer practice, and not completed until the resurrection.
-And it is not optional in the Eastern Christian account.
-The doctrine treats every Christian as called to theosis, not only the monastic specialist; the hesychast tradition concentrates the practice but does not monopolise the call.
+The creator-creature distinction is preserved at the level of essence; the participation is in the energies; the saint does not become the God that God himself is.
+It is also not the same as the Hindu mokṣa of Advaita Vedānta.
+Perennialist readings sometimes assimilate the two, but mokṣa is the recognition that ātman is brahman, identity at the level of being.
+Theosis preserves the creator-creature distinction and locates the unity at the level of operation.
+The two doctrines describe formally different structures, however close their experiential reports sometimes appear.
+Theosis is also not a single mystical event.
+The patristic literature describes it as a process, beginning in baptism, deepening through liturgical and sacramental life, advanced by prayer and ascetic practice, and not completed until the resurrection.
+And it is not reserved for monastic specialists.
+The doctrine holds that every Christian is called to theosis; the hesychast tradition concentrates the practice but does not restrict the call.